 Research

-I work at the intersection of moral epistemology, social ontology, political philosophy, and the psychology of emotions.
+I work at the intersection of political philosophy, social ontology, moral epistemology, and the psychology of emotions.

 “The (Very Needed) Experimental Turn in Ethics”